sviskontree/openvas-docker/README.md

 POSTGRES_USER | user to use when connecting with the postgresql database (should not be changed) | openvas POSTGRES_SERVER | postgres server name/ip | psql POSTGRES_PORT | postgres port to connect to | 5432
+REDIS_SERVER | redis server name/ip | redis
+REDIS_PORT | redis port to connect to | 6379

-For options available to the postgresql container see [postgres](https://hub.docker.com/_/postgres) on dockerhub
+For additional options available to the postgresql container see [postgres](https://hub.docker.com/_/postgres) on dockerhub

 Extra
 ------